behzadsoleimani/next-show-post/README.md

-This project bootstrapped with next.js and uses redux.
+This project bootstrapped with next.js and uses redux and launched as a PWA project.

 ## Getting Started